The music of Wallis Bird

-To celebrate the release of her new album – Woman – singer/songwriter Wallis Bird has recorded a ‘One Woman Show’ – a solo performance of the entire album in a one-shot camera-style.
+To mark the release of her album – Woman – singer/songwriter Wallis Bird recorded a ‘One Woman Show’ – a solo performance of the entire album in a one-shot camera-style.

 As The River Flows